gkvong/YouTube-Downloader/README.md

 # YouTube Downloader
-This python script takes a list of YouTube (or SoundCloud) links in a text document and downloads them as mp3 files.
+This python script takes YouTube (or SoundCloud) links in a text document and downloads them as mp3 files.
 I made this script because I had hundreds of bookmarked YouTube songs and downloading them manually would take forever.
 This script uses [youtube-dl](https://github.com/ytdl-org/youtube-dl) which has neat documentation so the code can be readily modified to suit your needs (e.g. downloading mp4 or parts of videos).

 ## Getting Started